-The gain realised on the disposal of own shares is credited to "Statutory retained earnings reserve".
+The gain realised on the disposal of own shares is credited to the "Capital reserve".
 The "Own shares" item is reduced by the acquisition value corresponding to the amount of shares sold.
-Dividends on own capital shares are credited to the item "Statutory retained earnings reserve".
+Dividends on own shares are credited to the item "Capital reserve".